hyperledger/aries-rfcs/concepts/0566-issuer-hosted-custodidal-agents/README.md

 Most of these practices depend upon and support one another.

 ### Defend the SSI architecture
 When issuers host custodial agents, care must be taken to avoid shortcuts that would violate SSI architecture.
-Deviations will frequently frequently lead to incompatibilities.
+Deviations will frequently lead to incompatibilities.

 ### DIDComm Protocol based Integration
 Communication between hosted agents and credential issuing agent must be based on published DIDComm protocols.
 Any communication which eliminates the use of a DID must be avoided.
 Whenever possible, these should be well adopted community protocols.
 If the case a new protocol is needed for a particular interaction, this must be fully documented and published, to allow other agents to become compatible by adopting the new protocol.